-In the first column, select all agencies/organizations that you provided Cybercrimes for Law Enforcement Program-funded referrals to/received from, met with, or engaged in consultation with during the current reporting period.
+Select all agencies/organizations that the Cybercrimes for Law Enforcement Programfunded agency provided referrals to/received referrals from, met with, or engaged in consultation with during the current reporting period.
 If Cybercrimes for Law Enforcement Program-funded staff participated in a task force or work group, check all attendees.
-In the second column, indicate the agencies or organizations with which you have a mandatory collaboration for purposes of your grant (MOU partner).